-- If you don't have buttermilk, add 1 Tbsp of lemon juice or white distilled vinegar to whole milk using the same amount called for in the recipe.
+- If you don't have buttermilk you can make your own.
+To make homemade buttermilk, add 1 tablespoon of lemon juice or white distilled vinegar to whole milk using the same amount called for in the recipe.
 Let stand on the counter for 5 minutes, then proceed with the recipe.

 - You can omit the raisins with no other adjustments made.

 - Brush the exterior periodically with melted butter and buttermilk for the golden crust.

 - If the butter solidifies in the basting liquid between brushing the bread, heat in the microwave to melt.

 - Store this bread at room temperature in an airtight container for up to 1-2 days.
 It's best eaten while fresh.